 Vasher just shook his head.
 Pretty or not, the woman should never have come to Hallandren.
 She’d given Denth a perfect tool.

 Of course, he admitted wryly, Denth probably didn’t need that tool.
-The two kingdoms were close to snapping anyway.
+Hallandren and Idris were close to snapping anyway.
 Vasher had stayed away too long.
 He knew that.
 He also knew that there was no way he would have come back earlier.
-Too many memories in this city.
+He had too many memories in this city.

 Inside the room, Vivenna successfully managed to get the cloth to bring her cup, and she drank from it with a satisfied look that Vasher could just barely see from the side.
 He shook his head, then had the rope lower him all the way to the ground.
-He ordered it to let go up above, then--once it had twisted down around his arm--he recovered his breath walked up the external steps to the room up above.
+He ordered it to let go up above, then--once it had twisted down around his arm--he recovered his breath climbed the external steps to the room up above.

 #